!Let's Talk! Button

 Don’t be surprised if your cat seems very affectionate.
 Kitties that can’t hear well often really crave touch.
 Give Fluffy lots of snuggles and love!

-Do you have questions or concerns about your deaf pet’s health or care?
-Contact us, your animal hospital in Peterborough, ON, anytime!
+Do you have questions or concerns about how to care for deaf cats?
+Contact us, your trustedanimal hospital in Peterborough, ON, anytime!